 Delta-8 THC is short for delta-8-tetrahydrocannabinol.
 You may also see it referred to scientifically as Δ8-THC.

 Delta-8 is one of over 100 separate cannabinoids found in varieties of cannabis (marijuana and hemp).
-It’s also an “analog” or variation of delta-9 tetrahydrocannabinol (THC) meaning it has almost the same molecular structure with small differences.
+It’s also an “analog” or variation of delta-9 THC meaning it has almost the same molecular structure with small differences.
 These small differences are enough to cause unique effects in your body.

 Delta-8 hasn’t received half the love it deserves, to be honest.
-Cannabidiol (CBD) and THC are the two most popular and researched cannabinoids found in varieties of cannabis (hemp and marijuana).
-Delta-8 is a lesser-known “minor” cannabinoid.
+CBD and THC are the two most popular and researched cannabinoids found in varieties of cannabis.
+Delta-8 THC is a lesser-known “minor” cannabinoid.
 Only a fractional percentage is present – maybe 1% at a push.